Constituency Structure over Eojeol in Korean Treebanks: An eojeol-based constituency annotation proposal

 \subsection{Morphological annotation as a parallel, non-constituent layer}

 Morphological segmentation and fine-grained part-of-speech information are recorded in a parallel annotation layer that is explicitly non-constitutive for constituency structure.
-This layer is designed to capture word-internal structure and morphosyntactic detail without assigning such information a structural role in phrase-level representation.
-Constituency trees are therefore defined independently of morphological segmentation, and remain invariant with respect to how eojeol are internally analyzed.
+This layer captures word-internal structure and morphosyntactic detail without assigning such information a structural role in phrase-level representation.
+Constituency trees are therefore defined independently of morphological segmentation, and remain stable with respect to how eojeol are internally analyzed.

 In the morphological layer, each eojeol is segmented into its component morphemes and annotated using detailed language-specific part-of-speech labels (XPOS), following established conventions in Korean linguistic resources.
 Segmentation is represented linearly, using a concatenative format such as \texttt{프랑스/NNP+의/JKG}, which makes explicit both lexical morphemes and functional elements.
 This representation preserves information about case marking, derivation, inflection, and other morphological processes that are essential for linguistic analysis and downstream tasks.